Call Today! Free Immediate Response (818) 781-1570

 Online Police Decoys Posing as Minors

 Our Los Angeles criminal defense law firm has represented many clients in similar circumstances.
-Most often, our client started a conservation with a police decoy posing as a 14 year old girl searching for new friends.
+Most often, our clients started a conversation with a police decoy posing as a 14-year-old girl searching for new friends.

-The decoy will explain her age and expresses an interest in finding a new boyfriend and suggest meeting them at a local public place.
-Once our client arrived at the location, they are met by plain clothes police officers and arrested.
+The decoy explains her age, expresses interest in finding a new boyfriend, and suggests meeting them at a local public place.
+Once our client arrives at the location, they are met by plain-clothes police officers and arrested.

-If you have been accused of a arranging a meeting with a minor for sexual purposes, do not make any statements to police as you may incriminate yourself.
+If you have been accused of arranging a meeting with a minor for sexual purposes, do not make any statements to the police as you may incriminate yourself.

 Contact the experienced Los Angeles criminal defense attorneys at Eisner Gorin LLP to review the specific details so we can start preparing a solid defense strategy.
 What exactly is meeting a minor for lewd purposes?
 Let's examine the legal definition below.